 Trump is being charged with “Obstruction of Congress” based in part on his unwillingness to comply with several subpoenas that target several of his subordinates.
 There’s more to this than what meets the eye from my standpoint, however…

 By this time, other people are listening.
-And while everyone knows that you’re not a racist, because the accusation is so heinous, you’re compelled to respond by saying you’re not a racist and then attempt to prove it, although that can be a challenge because of the subjective nature of the issue in general.
+And while everyone knows that you’re not a racist, because the accusation is so heinous, you’re compelled to respond by saying that they’re wrong.
+But that can be a challenge because of the subjective nature of the issue.

 Meanwhile, the original argument is still going.
-But those who are listening are now far less likely to hear whatever you’re saying without questioning your character because of the way your opponent felt comfortable accusing you of racism.
+But those who are listening are now far less likely to process whatever you were saying because of the way your opponent has called your character into question by accusing you of racism.

 This impeachment process is the exact same thing.
 The Dems only need to appear “outraged.”
 They can speak into existence anything they want and have it accepted as a possibility even if it’s not real.
 They can even change their accusations should they be revealed as something that doesn’t poll well.
 The idea is to create as much “noise” as possible and hope that somewhere in the din is something that will “stick.”
 In this case, it’s the very fact that there are “articles of impeachment” that will, hopefully, convince some that he’s not worthy of a second term.

 But what makes it especially diabolical is that these tactics are rarely deployed without effecting a great deal of damage.
 You being accused of racism is going to be dismissed as ridiculous by anyone who knows you.
 But there are some in your audience who will always look at you in a guarded way – always wondering if the accusations might’ve had any merit.